 Well – Don’t Worry I am just kidding! 🙂

-There are many available tools how to check the competition, and not just the competition.
-By using good keyword research tool (I use Jaaxy) you can also find out how many times people type that keyword into search engine bar.
-In other words you can check the average number of searches that the keyword received per month.
+There are many available tools for how to check the competition and not just the competition.
+By using good keyword research tool (I use Jaaxy) you can also find out how many times people type that keyword into a search engine bar.
+In other words, you can check the average number of searches that the keyword received per month.

 You will find many keyword tools out there.
 I am aware of at least 15 great Keyword Research Tools.

 We won’t go through all of them though.
-I just have prepared a short list of 5 keyword research tools which you can take a look and try.
+I just have prepared a shortlist of 5 keyword research tools that you can take a look at and try.
 Then decide which one you like the most.

 Keyword Research Tool(s)

-By using such a tool you will be able to pick specific keyword and thus you can increase your traffic by 20-50% over few months.
+By using such a tool you will be able to pick a specific keyword and thus you can increase your traffic by 20-50% over a few months.

 As you already have noticed, it is essential to use great keyword.
-The question is how do I know which keywords is the best to use?
+The question is how do I know which keywords are the best to use?
 What parameters I should be looking at?

 Good KW research tool provides you with certain types of data or parameters.
 Based on these data we can easily determine whether we are about to use a “good keyword”, or we want to choose a different one, but still related to the initial keyword.
 Let me explain;

 You see that besides some numbers, we get also phrases related to the initial keyword.
 These are generated automatically by the tool itself.
-This tool gives us more suggestions which might get better results comparing the initial phrase, we came up with at first place.
+This tool gives us more suggestions that might get better results comparing the initial phase, we came up in the first place.

 What Makes KW Research Tool a Good KW Research Tool

-Good KW research tool provides you with following parameters:
+Good KW research tool provides you with the following parameters: